I went to a trendy axe-throwing bar and saw why the activity is blowing up with urban millennials

 - Bethany Biron/Business Insider

-My friends Razya, Dana, and I were paired with a small group visiting from Long Island.
+My friends Rayza, Dana, and I were paired with a small group visiting from Long Island.

 Once we reached our target, we met Jessika, who very kindly and patiently walked us through several safety protocols.